 Levy Library Policies: Collection Development

-The collections of the Levy Library support the Icahn School of Medicine and Mount Sinai Medical Center's academic programs as well as its research and clinical care missions.
+The collections of the Levy Library support the Icahn School of Medicine and the Mount Sinai Health System's academic curriculum, research programs, and clinical care missions.

-Levy Library's print materials supplement the electronic collection.
-The print collection totals over 20,000 textbooks, monographs, and print journal titles in the fields of biomedicine and the health sciences.
+Levy Library's print materials supplement the digital collection.
+The print collection totals over 2,500 textbooks and monograph titles in the fields of biomedicine and the health sciences.